 1. Sow seeds in containers, taking care to cover the seeds lightly with soil.

-2. The soil should be kept between at 64-75 degrees Fahrenheit.
+2. The soil should be kept between 64-75 degrees Fahrenheit.

 3. Germination will take place between 14-21 days.